Retropikzel/foreign-c/README.md

 interval {0,...,232 − 1}.
 For bytevector-s32-set! and
 bytevector-s32-native-set!, _n_ must be an exact integer object in the interval {−231,...,232 − 1}.

+These retrieve and set four-byte representations of numbers at indices _k_,...,_k_ + 3, according to the endianness specified by _endianness_.
+The procedures with u32 in their names deal with the unsigned representation;
+those with s32 with the two’s-complement representation.

+The procedures with native in their names employ the native endianness, and work only at aligned indices: _k_ must be a multiple of 4.

+The ...-set!  procedures return unspecified values.

 (**c-bytevector-s64-set!**)
 (**c-bytevector-s64-ref**)